 RPMv - Revenue per a thousand viewable impressions.
-This is the revenue you'll receive every one thousand times your readers scroll down to view the Reveal ads in your Disqus forum.
+This is the revenue you'll receive every one thousand times your readers scroll down to view the ads in your Disqus forum.

 Sponsored Links - Ads for popular articles from around the web.

 Sponsored Story - The default ad type.
 These are cost-per-impression ads informed by reader engagement.

 Viewable Impressions - How often a reader scrolls down to the Disqus forum below-the-fold to see Disqus ads.
 Your Ads earnings are based in part on Viewable Impressions.